Sunnyside, Houston: History

 In the 1940s and 1950s new additions were constructed in the Sunnyside area, and local residents of nearby Mykawa, then a mostly white community, expressed dismay at this, as the 1948 Shelley v.
 Kraemer Supreme Court decision meant that neighborhoods could no longer have rules excluding people on the basis of race.
 Terroristic threats were made against the Sunnyside community.

 In the 1970s and 1980s the neighborhood, while low income, had healthy business activity, and was known as "Black Wall Street" or "Baby River Oaks" due to the concentration of businesses.
 The population decreased beginning in the 1970s.
 From the 1980 U.S. Census to the 1990 Census, many African-Americans left traditional African-American neighborhoods like Sunnyside and entered parts of Southwest Houston.
 Sunnyside lost 30% of its population in the decade prior to August 20, 1992.
 In addition, by the 1980s the imprisonment of African Americans, an increase in violence, and the proliferation of recreational drugs began to damage the neighborhood.
 The 1980s oil bust also damaged the Sunnyside economy.

 Between 1990 and 2000 the Hispanic population of Sunnyside increased a little by between 5 and 10 percent as Hispanics in the Houston area moved into majority black neighborhoods.
 In the same period, the black population of both Sunnyside and South Park combined declined by 4,225, or 11% as majority African-American neighborhoods in Houston had declines in their black populations.

 As of January 2007, according to a Houston Chronicle article and according to residents who live(d) there, Sunnyside has many issues with recreational drug use.
-Marijuana, Opioids, Benzodiazepines or benzos, Methamphetamine or commonly known as ice, shards, crystal and/or glass, 3,4-Methylenedioxymethamphetamine or MDMA, Ecstasy, E-pills and/or tabs, diacetylmorphine or heroin or brown, Crack cocaine simply called hard or rock, Cocaine or powder,snow, and/or sugar, Phencyclidine (PCP) also known as shrewm or water, is cited by the article and surveys as a popular drug choice in Sunnyside which have flooded the streets and plagued the residents.
+Marijuana, Opioids, Benzodiazepines or benzos, Methamphetamine or commonly known as ice, shards, crystal and/or glass, 3,4-Methylenedioxymethamphetamine or MDMA, Ecstasy, E-pills and/or tabs, diacetylmorphine or heroin or brown, Crack cocaine simply called hard or rock, Cocaine or powder, snow, and/or sugar, Phencyclidine (PCP) also known as shrewm or water, are cited by the article and surveys as a popular drug choices in Sunnyside which have flooded the streets and plagued the residents.